rhnfzl/reddit-stash/README.md

    python reddit_stash.py
    ```

-In CSV-only mode, the script creates markdown files with Reddit links for each saved item, organized by subreddit.
-This gives you a searchable index of your saved content.
+In CSV-only mode, the script creates Markdown files with Reddit links for each saved item, organized by subreddit.
+It also adds archived titles and post or comment bodies from Arctic Shift when available, with PullPush as a fallback.
+No media file is downloaded from archive text.
 If you later obtain API credentials, you can re-run with `process_api = true` to fetch full content for each item.

 #### Setting Up Reddit Environment Variables